vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     * FWUpdateDevice.csproj
     * Program.cs

-1. In the **EXPLORER** pane, click the **FWUpdateDevice.csproj** file to open it, and note the referenced NuGet packages:
+1. In the **EXPLORER** pane, to open the project file, click **FWUpdateDevice.csproj**.

+1. Notice the referenced NuGet packages:

-    * Microsoft.Azure.Devices.Client -Device SDK for Azure IoT Hub
+    * Microsoft.Azure.Devices.Client - Device SDK for Azure IoT Hub
     * Microsoft.Azure.Devices.Shared - Common code for Azure IoT Device and Service SDKs
     * Newtonsoft.Json - Json.NET is a popular high-performance JSON framework for .NET

-1. In the **EXPLORER** pane, click **Program.cs**.

 #### Task 2: Review the application code

 In this task, you will review the code for simulating a firmware update on the device in response to an IoT Hub generated request.

-1. Ensure that you have the **Program.cs** file open in Visual Studio Code.
+1. Ensure that you have the FWUpdateDevice project folder open in Visual Studio Code.

-1. Locate the `Global Variables` comment.
+1. In the **EXPLORER** pane, to open the code file, click **Program.cs**.

+1. At the top of the code file, locate the code comment line that begins with **The device connection string**.

-    In this simple example, a device connection string, the device ID and the current firmware version are tracked.
+    In this simple simulated device app, the device ID and the current firmware version will be tracked tracked.

-1. In the code editor, locate the following line of code:

-    ```csharp
-    private readonly static string deviceConnectionString = "<your device connection string>";
-    ```

-1. Replace the **\<your device connection string\>** with the device connection string that you saved earlier.

-    This is the only code change required.
+    > **NOTE**: You will supply the device connection string value as a parameter when you enter the command to run the app later in this lab.

 1. Locate the **Main** method.

+    > **IMPORTANT**: Since this lab simulates both the device and the firmware update process rather than downloading actual firmware from the cloud to a physical device and rebooting, it can be helpful to review the code used to simulate the process.

-    This method is similar to the device simulators used earlier - the **deviceConnectionString** is used to create a **DeviceClient** instance to connect to IoT Hub, etc. and the device twin property changed callback is configured.
+    The Main method uses **s_deviceConnectionString** to create a **DeviceClient** instance that connects to IoT Hub.
+The Main method is also where the device twin property changed callback is configured.

-    The **InitDevice** method is new and merely simulates the bootup cycle of a device and reports the current firmware by updating the device twin via the **UpdateFWUpdateStatus** method.
+    The **InitDevice** method simulates the bootup cycle of the device and reports the current firmware by updating the device twin via the **UpdateFWUpdateStatus** method.

     The app then loops, waiting for a device twin update that will trigger a firmware update.

-1.Locate the **UpdateFWUpdateStatus** method and review the code:
+1. Locate the **UpdateFWUpdateStatus** method and review the code:

     This method creates a new **TwinCollection** instance, populates it with the provided values, and then updates the device twin.

 1. Locate the **OnDesiredPropertyChanged** method and review the code:

     This method is invoked as the callback when a device twin update is received by the device.
 If a firmware update is detected, the **UpdateFirmware** method is called.
-This method simulate the download of the firmware, updating the firmware and then rebooting the device.
+This method simulates the download of the firmware, updating the firmware and then rebooting the device.

 ### Exercise 3: Test firmware update on a single device

-In this exercise, you will use the Azure portal to create a new device management configuration and apply it to our single simulated device.
+In this exercise, you will use the Azure portal to create a new device management configuration and apply it to your simulated device.

+> **NOTE**: In a production environment, your device configuration could apply to hundreds of devices.

 #### Task 1: Start device simulator